Domuska/react_music_player/README.md

 # roadmap

 - search results / artist view to display show more -button
-- remove right sidebar, bring it back when there's content to show there
-- move polling to poll the SDK instead of API
 - use Vercel to host the app
 - add a domain
 - login button